How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Conclusion

 \section{Conclusion}

-In this paper, we aim to address the problem of degeneracy between luminosity distance and inclination angle in the analysis of BNS GW data, which is most severe at the face-on limit.
-We first calculate the FIM of these two parameters, and then a Gaussian prior on SGRB characterized by variance $\sigma_v$ is included into the posterior.
-To test the property of resulting distribution, we generate four catalogues of 1000 BNS-SGWB events with configurations \{A: ET + CE/$\sigma_v = 0.05$, B: ET + CE/$\sigma_v = 0.003$, C: ET/$\sigma_v = 0.05$, D: ET/$\sigma_v = 0.003$\}.
+In this paper, we address the problem of degeneracy between luminosity distance and inclination angle in the estimation of GW parameters, especially near the face-on limit. \reviii{For GW-SGRB events, the sky locations of sources can be pinpointed with techniques such as identifying the host galaxies, and the mass parameters can be determined with exquisite accuracy from the phase of GW; thus, $d_{\rm L}$ and $v = \cos \iota$ are treated as independent of other parameters.} We first calculate the FIM of these two parameters and then consider a Gaussian prior on the inclination based on assumed knowledge about SGRB.
+This pipeline is tested via simulation.
+Four catalogs, each with 1,000 events detected by 3G GW detectors, are simulated, and the settings are \{A: ET + CE /$\ \sigma_v = 0.05$, B: ET + CE /$\ \sigma_v = 0.003$, C: ET /$\ \sigma_v = 0.05$, D: ET /$\ \sigma_v = 0.003$\}.
+Although future SGRB observations may give $\sigma_v$ other than these two values, our research may give a clue to the changes in results when $\sigma_v$ varies.

-It turns out that detector network tends to recognize more events than a single detector in the same period of time (higher rate of acceptance), and the advantage of multiple detectors on detecting depth is also obvious.
-By analyzing the error of luminosity distance, we find that tighter prior on inclination angle and the employing of multiple detectors both lead to lower error at given redshift.
-Also considered is the validity of a widely adopted formula $\sigma_{\Delta d_{\rm L}0} = 2d_{\rm L} / \rho$, which undergoes the change from overestimating to underestimating with the increase of redshift.
-Further analysis with the whole catalogues indicates that using $\sigma_{\Delta d_{\rm L}0}$ tends to cause overestimation on the errors of cosmological parameters for small $\sigma_v$, and underestimation happens for large $\sigma_v$.
+It turns out that the detector network, ET + CE, can recognize more and farther events than a single detector ET in the same detecting period.
+By analyzing the error of $d_{\rm L}$, we find that using more detectors and tighter prior on the inclination can both improve the precison of measurement.
+Also considered is the performance of a widely adopted formula $\sigma_{\Delta d_{\rm L},0} = 2d_{\rm L} / \rho$, which overestimates the error of $d_{\rm L}$ for each configuration.